Do you want to start a blog, but are feeling insanely overwhelmed with how to get started?

 When you’re starting off, try really hard to not overthink it and just write.

 The more you write, the more you’ll figure out what you really love blogging about and what you don’t.

 All bloggers have mediocre (or just downright awful) posts from time to time, especially in the beginning.
 I certainly have.
-I recently read over some of my early blog posts and cringe over some of it.
+I recently read over some of my early blog posts and cringe over some them.

 But you know what?
 It’s all good.
 It’s a process.
 I learned a lot from writing those posts, and the lessons I learned have fueled me forward.

-So write, write, write, lovely!
+So write, write, write, love!
 You can do this!
 You’re a blogger now! 🙂